storytouch/wrap-text/README.md

   * **lineHeight: number** The height of each line of this type.
 It is optional.
   * **visible: number** When `visible` is `false`, lines of this type do not affect the `y0` calc of other lines.
 It is optional.
   * **font: string** The font to be applied to the text, using the [`CanvasRenderingContext2D.font`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font) format.
 It is optional.
 The default value is `13px Courier, monospace`.
   * **fontConfig: any** If you want to use external fonts, you should specify its location and properties.
-Is is optional.
+It is optional.
 These options are used in [`registerFont`](https://github.com/Automattic/node-canvas#registerfont) method.
 With the exception of the `path`, all other properties with properties resemble the CSS properties that are specified in `@font-face rules`.
 You must specify at least `family`.
 The`weight` and `style` are optional and default to `normal`.
       * **path: string** The `.ttf` file path.
       * **family: string** The font family name.
 E.g.: `Roboto`, `Comic Sans`.
       * **weight: string** The font weight.
 E.g.: `bold`, `300`.